Compound semiconductors

 Thin film metrology for compound semiconductors

-• X'Pert3 (X'Pert3 MRD and X'Pert3 MRD XL) is an XRD platform for high-resolution rocking curve, X-ray reflectivity, and ultrafast reciprocal map (URSM) analysis.
-It provides absolute and accurate information on crystal growth parameters such as material composition, film thickness, grading profile, phase, and the interface quality.
+X'Pert3 (X'Pert3 MRD and X'Pert3 MRD XL) is an XRD platform for high-resolution rocking curve, X-ray reflectivity, and ultrafast reciprocal map (URSM) analysis.
+It provides absolute and accurate information on crystal growth parameters such as material composition, film thickness, grading profile, phase, and interface quality.
 Crystalline quality parameters such as mosaicity and defect density can also be estimated from such measurements.
 In addition, an MRD platform can also be used for high-resolution topographic imaging of defects in substrates and thin films.
-The instrument can be used both in research and production environment.
+The instrument can be used both in research and production environments.
 In the production process, it can be combined with automatic wafer loading.

 Featured content